PreFab-Photonics/PreFab/docs/setup.md

 !!! info "Python"

-    If you are newer to Python, we recommend reading our [Python for Photonics](blog/posts/python-for-photonics.md) blog post.
+    If you are newer to Python, we recommend reading our [Python for Photonics](python-for-photonics.md) guide.

 ## Install PreFab